Eliot-Roxbergh/notes_pinephone/README.md

 **Does it work as a computer**

 It is possible to directly attach (via USB-C hub) keyboard, mouse, and HDMI screen (etc.), to utilize the phone as a desktop computer as well.
-The graphics were extremely slow in 1440p, perhaps a lighter desktop environment is required or HW acceleration.
-Can of course do simple things such as writing in a text editor.
+The graphics were extremely slow in 1440p (unusable).
+Can of course (if patient) do simple things such as writing in a text editor.

-I had some issues that after unplugging USB-C it would not redetect later, and required restart.
-(Have not debugged further)
+However!
+Probably a GTK4 desktop environment should work better (HW acc) and/or something lighter.
+But do not expect miracles.

 -----